 - 1 tsp sea salt (plus more to taste)

-- 4 tbsp nutritional yeast
+- 4 tbsp nutritional yeast or cashew parmesan

 - 1/4 tsp pepper (I like using white pepper for this recipe)

 - Add the cashews to a bowl and top with boiling water.
 Let soak while you complete the next steps.*